diegogs8/fc_technical_test/README.md

 - **Global Ranking (`/`)**
   - Shows a ranked list of vendors by average speed.
   - Includes technology tabs (G2/G3/G4/G5 via `TechnologyTabs`) to filter the ranking by technology type.
   - Each row (`GlobalRankingRow`) displays position, vendor name, and average speed for the selected technology.
+The vendor name in the row acts as a link to its detail page.

 - **Vendor Ranking (`/vendor-ranking`)**
   - Lets you select a vendor (`VendorSelector`) and see their antennas’ speeds in a dedicated table (`VendorRankingTable`).